What is Automated Software Testing?

-Automated software testing is the ability to have a software tool or suite of software tools test your applications directly without human intervention.
-Generally test automation involves the testing tool sending data to the application being tested and then comparing the results with those that were expected when the test was created.
+Automated software testing is the ability to evaluate and analyze your applications directly without human intervention.
+Generally, test automation involves the testing tool sending data to the application being tested, and then comparing the results with those that were expected when the test was created.

 Line graph showing the cost of automated testing as opposed to purely manual testing over time.